psaux-it/woocommerce-aras-kargo/README.md

 ---

 # WooCommerce - Aras Cargo Integration
-## Pluginless pure linux server side bash script solution #root
+## Pluginless linux server side bash scripting solution #root
 [![N|Solid](https://www.cyberciti.biz/media/new/category/old/terminal.png)](https://www.psauxit.com)

-The aim of this bash script solution is effortlessly integrate WooCommerce and ARAS cargo with help of AST plugin.
+The aim of this pluginless bash scripting solution is effortlessly integrate WooCommerce and ARAS cargo with help of AST plugin(credits go to zorem).
 Note that this is not a deep integrate solution.
 Instead of syncing your order with Aras end just listens ARAS for newly created cargo tracking numbers and match them with application (WooCommerce) side customer info.
-This solution best suits to small-mid size e-commerce businesses.
-Keep in mind that If you have a large volume e-commerce platform you need deep integration solutions.
+This solution best suits to small-mid size e-commerce business.
+Keep in mind that If you have a large volume e-commerce business you need deep integration solutions.

 ## What is the actual solution here exactly?
 ![woocommerce](https://user-images.githubusercontent.com/25556606/125707166-aa92a5a3-5655-450c-bc23-c67d8fc5ab10.png)